 In the warmer parts of the globe, people enjoy temperatures of 70°F (21°C) - 95°F (35°C) almost throughout the year and patio season never ends.
+Restaurant concepts centred around al fresco dining belong to the best restaurant ideas for such areas.
 That said, while some places are seeing their guests fight for the last table, other spots end up looking abandoned and uninteresting.

 If you plan to open a beer garden, a rooftop bar, or just a sitting area on the sidewalk, let’s see how you can make it an ideal summer hangout spot for your community.

 Everybody envies the happy owners of stand-alone houses with backyards, as they’re able to throw a barbecue whenever the weather is good.

 However, urban dwellers have to rely on cafes and restaurants to get a breath of fresh air tucked away from the bustle of the city.
 Your job is to make your outdoor seating area people’s favorite place to spend their time, eat and drink al fresco.

 Depending on trends, competition, and the things that make your location special, you can find the outdoor seating place that works best for your business.